Wafer (electronics): Gallium Arsenide substrate

+Aluminum Nitride substrate

+AlN tends to be 50 mm or 2 inch wafers in commercial production, while 100 mm or 4 inch wafers are being developed as of 2024 by wafer suppliers like Asahi Kasei.
+However, merely because a wafer exists commercially, does not imply in any way that processing equipment to produce chips on that wafer exists, indeed such equipment tends to lag development until paying end customer demand materializes.
+Even after equipment is developed (years), it can take further years for fabs to figure out how to use the machines productively.

 Historical increases of wafer size

 A unit of wafer fabrication step, such as an etch step, can produce more chips proportional to the increase in wafer area, while the cost of the unit fabrication step goes up more slowly than the wafer area.
 This was the cost basis for increasing wafer size.
-Conversion to 300 mm wafers from 200 mm wafers began in early 2000, and reduced the price per die for about 30–40%.
-Larger diameter wafers allow for more die per wafer.
+Conversion to 300 mm wafers from 200 mm wafers began in early 2000, and reduced the price per die for about 30–40%.Larger diameter wafers allow for more die per wafer.

 Photovoltaic

 M1 wafer size (156.75 mm) is in the process of being phased out in China as of 2020.
 Various nonstandard wafer sizes have arisen, so efforts to fully adopt the M10 standard (182 mm) are ongoing.
 Like other semiconductor fabrication processes, driving down costs has been the main driving factor for this attempted size increase, in spite of the differences in the manufacturing processes of different types of devices.